 Shetland’s War 2017

-The Library + project supports the regeneration of Stornoway town centre, establishing a dynamic community space where people of all ages can experience organised activities.
+The Library + project supported the regeneration of Stornoway town centre, establishing a dynamic community space where people of all ages can experience organised activities.
 These include arts and craft clubs, social get-togethers, digital workshops and Science, Technology, Engineering and Mathematics sessions.